Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Introduction

-In section 5, we prove our main result Theorem \ref{mainthm2}.
-With the classification of twists in hand, we can have a finite list of possible torsion structures arising as $E(L)_{\text{tor}}.$ Furthermore, the growth occurs over $L$ if and only if there exists $P \in E(K)_{\text{tor}}$ with $P \in 2E(L)_{\text{tor}} \backslash\ 2E(K)_{\text{tor}}.$ The criteria of the existence of such a point is given in Lemma \ref{lem1}.
-Applying this criteria yields systems of Diophantine equations as in the previous section.
-The difficulty arises when we deal with torsion points of high order such as 10 or 12.
-In order to work around this problem, we shifted our perspective and used the galois action on $n$-torsion $E[n].$
+In section 5, we prove the main result Theorem \ref{mainthm2} of this paper.
+With the description of $T_K(G)$ at hand, we can have a finite list of possible torsion groups for $E(L)_{\text{tor}}.$ Moreover, the growth over $L$ occurs if and only if there exists a point $P \in E(K)_{\text{tor}}$ with $P \in 2E(L)_{\text{tor}} \backslash\ 2E(K)_{\text{tor}}.$ The criterion for $2$-divisibility is given in Lemma \ref{lem1}.
+Applying this criterion yields systems of Diophantine equations.
+The difficulty arises with torsion points of high order such as $10$ or $12$.
+In order to work around this issue, we shift our perspective and benefit from using the action of Gal$(L/K)$ on $E(L)_{\text{tor}}.$